-Each process has its own clock, which can be a simple counter that is incremented prior to each event.
+Each process has a clock, which can be a simple counter that is incremented for each event.

-The sending of a message is an event and each message carries with it a timestamp obtained from the current value of the clock at that process (a sequence number).
+The sending of a message is an event and each message carries with it a timestamp obtained from the current value of the clock at that process (sequence number).

-The arrival of a message at a process is also an event and will therefore also receive a timestamp - by the receiving process, of course.
+The arrival of a message at a process is also an event will also receive a timestamp - by the receiving process, of course.
 The process' clock is incremented prior to timestamping the event, as it would be for any other event.
-If the process' clock value is less than or equal to the timestamp in the received message, the process' clock is adjusted to the (message's timestamp + 1).
+If the clock value is less than the timestamp in the received message, the system's clock is adjusted to the (message's timestamp + 1).
 Otherwise nothing is done.
 The event is now timestamped.
-This action ensures that the receipt of the message and all subsequent events at that process will receive higher timestamp values than that of sending the message.

-If we apply Lamport's algorithm to the same sequence of messages, we can see that proper message ordering among causally related events is now preserved (Figure 2).
+If we apply this algorithm to the same sequence of messages, we can see that proper message ordering among causally related events is now preserved (Figure 2).
 Note that between every two events, the clock must tick at least once.

 Lamport's algorithm allows us to maintain proper time ordering among causally-related events.
-In summary, Lamport's algorithm requires a monotonically increasing software counter for a "clock"

-that has to be incremented at least when events that need to be timestamped take place.
-These events will have that clock value, called a Lamport timestamp, associated with them.
-For any two events, where $a \rightarrow b$, L(a) < L(b) where L(x) represents the Lamport timestamp for event x.
+In summary, Lamport's algorithm requires a monotonically increasing software counter for a "clock" that has to be incremented at least when events that need to be timestamped take place.
+These events will have the clock value, or "Lamport timestamp," associated with them.
+For any two events, where $a \rightarrow b$ , L(a) < L(b) where L(x) represents the Lamport timestamp for event x.

-Lamport timestamps assure us that if there is a causal relationship between two events then the earlier event will have a smaller timestamp than the later event.
+Lamport timestamps assure us that if there is a causal relationship between two events, then the earlier event will have a smaller timestamp than the later event.
 Causality is achieved by successive events on one process or by the sending and receipt of messages on different processes.
 As defined by the happened-before relationship, causality is transitive.
 For instance, events a and f are causally related in Figure 2 (through the sequence a, b, e, f).